Jasmin Tabatabai

-Jasmin Tabatabai (یاسمین طباطبائی /fa/; born 8 June 1967 in Tehran, Iran, is a German actress and singer.
+Jasmin Tabatabai (یاسمین طباطبائی, /fa/; born 8 June 1967 in Tehran) is a German actress and singer.

 Biography

 Jasmin Tabatabai's mother is German, and her father is Iranian.
 She was born and raised in Tehran until the 1979 Islamic Revolution, at which point she migrated with her mother to Germany.
-After her completion of school, she studied drama in the arts college in Stuttgart.
+After completing school, she studied drama at the arts college in Stuttgart.

 Career

-She was discovered for the screen 1992 as main character in the Swiss feature film Children of the Open Road, what brought her the award as best actress at the Amiens Film Festival in France.
-During her early work as actress in Berlin, she co-founded the band Even Cowgirls Get the Blues as singer and songwriter.
+She had her first onscreen role in 1992 as the main character in the Swiss feature film Children of the Open Road, which earned her the award for best actress at the Amiens Film Festival in France.
+During her early work as an actress in Berlin, she co-founded the band Even Cowgirls Get the Blues as singer and songwriter.

-The 1997 German film Bandits exposed Jasmin Tabatabai to a larger audience.
+The 1997 German film Bandits exposed Tabatabai to a larger audience.
 In addition to her acting role in the film, she also wrote and performed many of the songs for the soundtrack.
 The record for the film sold more than seven hundred thousand copies.
 She also voiced Megara in the German dub of Hercules.

 Tabatabai's first album as a solo artist, Only Love, was released in 2002 along with the single After You Killed Me.
 Soon after she founded her own record label, polytrash.
 She also composed songs for the soundtrack of the 2004 movie Iron Jawed Angels together with then-husband Tico Zamora.